-• If you are confined in a Hospital after you receive Emergency Health Services, Care CoordinationSM must be notified within two business days or on the same day of admission if reasonably possible.
+• If you are confined in a non-Network Hospital after you receive Emergency Health Services, Care CoordinationSM must be notified within two business days or on the same day of admission if reasonably possible.
+Care CoordinationSM may elect

-If you are admitted as an inpatient to a Hospital within 24 hours of receiving treatment for the same condition as an Emergency Health Service, you will not have to pay the Copayment for Emergency Health Services.
-The Copayment for an Inpatient Stay will apply instead.
+- to transfer you to a Network Hospital as soon as it is medically appropriate to do so.
+If you choose to stay in the non-Network Hospital after the date Care CoordinationSM decides a transfer is medically appropriate, Non-Network Benefits may be available if the continued stay is determined to be a Covered Health Service. - If you are admitted as an inpatient to a Network Hospital within 24 hours of receiving treatment for the same condition as an Emergency Health Service, you will not have to pay the Copayment for Emergency Health Services.
+The Copayment for an Inpatient Stay in a Network Hospital will apply instead.

 Note: Please note that the Copayment for Emergency Health Services will not be waived if you have been placed in an observation bed for the purpose of monitoring your condition, rather than being admitted as an inpatient in the Hospital.
-In this case, the Emergency Copayment will apply instead of the Copayment for an Inpatient Stay.
+In this case, the Emergency Copayment will apply instead of the

+Copayment for an Inpatient Stay.